federicohyo/lstm-ecg/README.md

 ## More info?
 Feel free to cite!
 When using this resource, please cite the original publication:
 F. Corradi, J. Buil, H. De Canniere, W. Groenendaal, P. Vandervoort.
-"Real Time Electrocardiogram Annotation with a Long Short Term Memory Neural Network", 2019 IEEE Biomedical Circuits and Systems Conference (BioCAS) Proceedings, Nara, Japan.
+"Real Time Electrocardiogram Annotation with a Long Short Term Memory Neural Network", 2019 IEEE Biomedical Circuits and Systems Conference (BioCAS) Proceedings, Nara, Japan. (in press)